 Those most at risk for BPH are men over the age of 40.
-Nearly ⅓ of sufferers will experience significant symptoms by the age of 60, with rates increasing to ½ of all patients by the age of 80.
+Nearly 60% of sufferers will experience significant symptoms by the age of 60, with rates increasing about 10% more for each decade of life thereafter.
 BPH is more common in men with a family history of prostate problems, as well as a history of diabetes and heart disease.
 Obesity can also be a contributing factor to the development of BPH.

-One of the first and most noticeable symptoms a patient with BPH will experience is issues with urination.
-The frequent or urgent need to urinate and increased frequency of night time urination are both common symptoms.
-Difficulty starting, a weak stream, hesitancy in starting to initiate urination and inability to completely empty the bladder can also affect those suffering from BPH.
+One of the first and most noticeable symptoms a patient with BPH will experience is urinary issues.
+The frequent or urgent need to urinate during the day and increased frequency of night time urination are common symptoms.
+Difficulty starting urination, a weak stream, hesitancy in starting to initiate urination and inability to completely empty the bladder can also affect those suffering from BPH.
 These symptoms can markedly affect a man’s quality of life.

 If symptoms are ignored and this condition progresses, more significant complications can occur.
 Bladder stones can result from an inability to empty the bladder, and contribute to blood in the urine and bladder infections.
 Urinary tract infections can also occur as a result of not fully emptying one’s bladder.
 If the prostate grows large enough, it can even cause an inability to urinate all together, known as urinary retention.

 Prostate artery embolization, or PAE, is a minimally invasive procedure designed to help relieve the symptoms caused by benign prostatic hyperplasia.
-This is done by blocking the blood vessels that are causing the prostate to abnormally swell.
+This is done by blocking the blood vessels that are feeding the prostate causing the prostate to abnormally enlarge.
 Once these blood vessels are blocked, the prostate can return to a healthier size, and the patient will experience significant symptom relief.